-Genesis 37: The Story of Joseph
+Genesis 37: The Life of Joseph

 However this is no mere work of fiction, this is not just a great story.
 This is a true historical account of Joseph who was favoured by his father and God.
-It is a story with Christological implications: Throughout the narrative, we see glimpses of Jesus in Joseph.
+It is a story with Christological Implications: Throughout the narrative, we see glimpses of Jesus in Joseph.
 Joseph is a typological Jesus.

 The Worst Family Line

-Before we move to the main body of the text, it is important to remind ourselves of the background and family context so we understand more of who Joseph is.
-In the previous chapter Esau, his uncle has just moved off the Promised Land, in essence recognising Jacobs rights to it as the receiver and live out the blessing his father gave him.
+Before we move to the main body of the text, it is important to remind ourselves of the background and family context, so we understand more of who Joseph is.
+In the previous chapter Esau, his uncle has just moved off the Promised Land, in essence recognising Jacobs rights to it as they receive and live out the blessing his father gave him.

-There are three stories that show us Joseph’s family situation:
+Three stories show us Josephs family situation: